All Episodes

 All right, as we continue with Christopher New Jersey.

-Uh so why would you reward them?
+So why would you reward them?

 What have they done for the American people the last three years except hate Donald Trump?

-Well, I mean, I think it comes down to my values are democratic values.
+Well, I mean, I think it comes down to my values are Democratic values.

 And while I disagree with the party elites on a few things, for example, Chairman Tom Perez is basically trying to purge the party of pro-lifers.

-I happen to be pro-life, even though I'm liberal, so I'm not a huge fan of that.
+I happen to be pro-life, even though I'm liberal.

-But I do feel like at the end of the day, I'm a Democrat in my values, and even if the party does things I find distasteful, I can't just leave.
+But I do feel like at the end of the day, I'm a Democrat in my values.

-One thing they've done for we, the people, in the last three years.
+Can you name one specific accomplishment, one thing they've done for we, the people, in the last three years?

 I'm talking about Congress.